COSC3020/dijkstra-s-algorithm-ClaytonBrown4741/README.md

 one) will be multiplied by |V| in order to reflect how often they truly repeat.
 The first big loop we encounter will be one that goes over the edges for each node in order to check their
 current distances.
 This loop will go over every existing edge one time over the course of the whole program
-which gives it a time of |E|.
+which gives it a total runtime of |E|.
-After this, there's the loop which will choose which nodes to focus on in the next iteration of the while loop.
+After this, there's the loop which will choose which node to focus on in the next iteration of the while loop.
 Because this loop will check every existing node, it will take |V| amount of time to complete.
 However, because
 this loop is repeated for every node (thanks to the while loop), it ultimately gives us a runtime of $|V|^2$.
 So in the end, the runtime will be $\Theta(|V| + |E| + |V|^2)$.
 After simplifying it, this comes
 to a final answer of $\Theta(|E|+|V|^2)$.
 Please let me know if any of my reasoning is off, and I will readily fix it.
 Thank you!